This constitution is adopted by the founders of the Southampton Student Law Review, on this day of 2 nd February 2010

 Section 3 - The SSLR shall not choose to exclude any person on account of their, race, colour, religion, political views or sexual orientation.
 The SSLR retains the right to expel any member on grounds of behaviour deemed detrimental to the running of the SSLR.
 All members shall have equal and full voting rights at SSLR meetings.

-Section 1 - There shall be an Editorial Board, responsible for:
+Section 1 - There shall be an Editorial Board, responsible for reviewing submissions, and providing feedback to authors in order to make submissions publication ready.

 Section 2 - The constitution of the Editorial board shall vary on a yearly basis.
-However, two positions are to be held for undergraduate members, who shall be voted for by members of the Law School during the yearly elections.
+However, two positions are to be held for undergraduate members, who shall be determined by the Editors-in-chief after all applications are reviewed.

 Chief Editor